tadinve/analyze_dwg/kbr/submittal_rev2_rejection.md

 **Meeting Minutes Reference:**
 _Workgroup Meeting — Week 37 (2025-06-28)_

-> “I’m not opposed to aluminum **as long as Mark and the EOR approve it**.” — Priya Shah
+> “I’m not opposed to aluminum **also check with Mark and get EOR to approve it**.” — Priya Shah

 This was a **conditional statement**, not approval: